noctarius/github-release-monitor/README.md

 authenticated.
 If the network adapter configuration changes or a new computer is used and all data is transferred, a re-authentication step will be required.

+## Build It Yourself

+GRM needs Go 1.8+ for compilation.

+The repository includes a simple build-script to kick off the compilation process for the current operating system and CPU platform.
+To execute a cross-compilation please change the build.sh script accordingly.

+All dependencies are vendored using the vendoring tool [gvt](https://github.com/FiloSottile/gvt).